v12technology/fluxtion/docs/index.md

 **Integration with External Systems**: Fluxtion can easily integrate with external systems and libraries, allowing developers to incorporate Fluxtion-based event processing logic into existing applications or frameworks.

-**Developer productivity**: Fluxtion has been designed to increases developer productivity when building and supporting event driven applications
+**Developer Productivity**: Fluxtion has been designed to increases developer productivity when building and supporting event driven applications

 # Example